 As an alternative to them, you can try Pumble, a free team messaging app.

 - Unlimited users and message history for free,

 - 10 GB of free storage space per workspace,

 - Customizable notifications,

 - A user-friendly interface with an abundance of features, and

-So, sign up for a free Pumble account now and check out for yourself!
+So, if you’re searching for a secure and intuitive solution for both your internal and external communication, sign up for a free Pumble account now and check out its features for yourself!